sdr-enthusiasts/docker-acarshub/README.md

 ## Thanks

-Thanks to [mikenye](https://github.com/mikenye) for his excellent ADSB docker containers from which I shamelessly copied a lot of the ideas for setting up the docker container, as well as his excellent advice and help in getting this thing working.
+Thanks to [mikenye](https://github.com/mikenye) for his excellent ADSB docker containers from which I shamelessly copied a lot of the ideas for setting up the docker container, as well as his excellent work to move this project from its humble beginnings to what it is now.

+Also, additional thanks goes to the folks over at [airframes.io](airframes.io) for their tireless work in figuring out what all of these ACARS messages mean and making their work available in usable packages.

+I am missing a boat load of people who have provided feed back as this project has progressed, as well as contributed ideas or let me bounce thoughts off of them.
+You've all molded this project and make it better than I could have done on my own.

 ## Required hardware